sonata-project/exporter/docs/reference/sources.rst

 * Sitemap (Takes another iterator)
 * Chain (can aggregate data from several different iterators)

 You may also create your own.
-To do so, create a class that implements ``Exporter\Source\SourceIteratorInterface``.
+To do so, create a class that implements ``\Iterator``.